The Americans killed or missing after Hamas attacks on Israel

 These are just some of the Americans killed, kidnapped or feared missing following the attacks launched by Hamas militants on Israel over the last four days.

-“We also know that American citizens still remain unaccounted for, and we are working with Israeli officials to obtain more information as to their whereabouts,” he said in a statement.
+“We also know that American citizens still remain unaccounted for, and we are working with Israeli officials to obtain more information as to their whereabouts,” he said in a statement on Monday.

 “While we are still working to confirm, we believe it is likely that American citizens may be among those being held by Hamas.”